davidjsmith44/NLP-Fed-Speeches/src/schedule.md

     FRIDAY March 29th
     FIRST test that the pickle file worked!
-    1. Create file that loads up the financial data from quandl for a specific date range -include FX rates from the majors
-    2. Create initial plots in Jupyter notebook using Seaborn for presentation
     3. Transform the interest rate data into forward rates -provide a brief explaination of why
         -create charts that show what this looks like